Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

     st1.configure('Treeview', rowheight=45)

 This sorts out the row problem, but looking at the magenta row we see that width of 100 is not large enough.
-Staying with our ide let's automatically adjust the widths.
+Staying with our IDE let's automatically adjust the widths.
 Change the column line to make it remove the manual settings and stretch::